 In-water work associated with the VC Trail replacement would consist of replacing the current wooden pilings, wooden substructure, and decking, with new pilings, substructure, decking, and railings using materials that are more sustainable and environmentally neutral.
 All construction would occur within the existing corridor of the VC Trail; therefore, limited vegetation removal would be anticipated.
-The alternative would not affect EFH because there is no EFH in the alternative.
+No designated EFH is within the Preserve.